mcandre/buttery/README.md

 ## Common options

+`buttery` includes additional options for editing animation files.

+## Trimming

-`-trimStart` / `-trimEnd` can drop frames from sides of the input GIF sequence.
-Trimming is useful for cutting down long animations to a specific subsequence.
+`-trimStart` / `-trimEnd` drop frames from either side of the input animation sequence.

-This can facilitate motion smoothing even further.
-When used artfully, the simple act of trimming frames can even generate unique motion effects.

-Pro tip: When cutting very long sequences, start by trimming the end first, which is often a faster operation than trimming the start.
-This is due to the inner workings of GIF's compression model.
+* Trimming animation sequences reduces file size.
+* Trimming cuts down time from quite long animations, to highlight a specific subsequence.
+* Trimming also helps to smooth over awkward motions that may occur at the start, middle, or end of an animation.
+* Trimming can generate unique motion effects, by gluing together animation loops at unexpected timings.

 See `buttery -help` for more information.